 Clock does not stop

-If a request is valid, but captures an extremely large number of records, perhaps more than the institution believes the requestor would reasonably contemplate asking for, the institution is permitted to contact the requestor to ask them to narrow their request.
-Because the initial request is valid, the requestor will generally not have any obligation to agree to narrow their request; however, many requestors will appreciate getting a heads-up early in the process that the request they have provided may have a much larger scope than the originally appreciated.
-If the requestor is amenable to agreeing to a narrowed request, the result can be far less work for the institution, and lower costs and a more useful set of records for the requestor, delivered in a more timely fashion.
+If a request is valid, but captures an extremely large number of records, perhaps more than the institution believes the requestor would reasonably contemplate asking for, the institution is permitted to contact the requestor to ask them to narrow the request.
+Because the initial request is valid, the requestor will generally not have any obligation to agree to narrow the request; however, many requestors will appreciate getting a heads-up early in the process that their request may have a much larger scope than they originally anticipated.
+If the requestor is willing to agree to a narrowed request, the result can be far less work for the institution, and lower costs and a more useful set of records for the requestor, delivered in a more timely fashion.

 See also previous article: Say what?
 Clarifying and narrowing requests